 Will Amit Shah get a top billing in the Modi Cabinet or stay on as party chief?

-New Delhi, May 24: With the BJP's resounding performance in the Lok Sabha elections, there is now speculation rife, whether party Amit Shah would get a top billing in the Narendra Modi led union Cabinet.
+New Delhi, May 24: With the BJP's resounding performance in the Lok Sabha elections, there is now speculation rife, whether party president Amit Shah would get a top billing in the Narendra Modi led union Cabinet.

 The opinion is divided within the party on whether Shah should continue as the party chief or get a top post in the union Cabinet.
 Speculation is that Shah is being considered for the post of Home Minister.